mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 <br/>

-Whereas the *solenoidal* or *divergence-free field* is known for its property that the field has no sources or sinks (and hence the flow of the solenoidal field *can't diverge*), for the purposes of the FEP it is important to note the other former component.
+Whereas the *solenoidal* or *divergence-free field* is known for its property that the field has no sources or sinks (and hence the flow of the solenoidal field *can't diverge*), for the purposes of the FEP it is important to note the other former component, the *irrotational divergent* component.

 <br/>